What are porphyrins?

-There were reports from a small naturopath clinic in Michigan of 100% success with high doses of Vitamins A, C, D, and iodine.
+There were reports from a small naturopath, Dr. Brownstein, whose clinic in Michigan was having 100% success with high doses of Vitamins A, C, D, and iodine.
 For those with lung problems nebulizing hydrogen peroxide and iodine was also prescribed.
 As well as intravenous Vitamin C, and ozone therapy for those patients with more serious illness.
 The small naturapath clinics using these kinds of modalities seemed to be having more success than the large state of the art hospitals that were rushing patients onto ventilators.
 But the ongoing war between allopathic and naturopathic medicine would never allow such cheap treatments to be given serious consideration.

 Natural Remedies, Existing Essential Medicines

 Dr. Didier Raoult, a celebrated French virologist published a case study of thousands treated successfully with hydroxychloroquine combined with antibiotic azithromyacin.
 Dr. Vladimir Zelenko added zinc to his protocol, and was able to lessen the hydroxychloroquine dose, treating over a thousand patients in his family practice successfully, with one death of an individual who had presented at a late stage of illness.
 Dr. Zelenko abruptly retired from practice in an unceremonial video in May of 2020, after giving many interviews of his promising therapy, which he said he put together simply after researching the medical literature.
 His website still offers tele consultations and the actual protocol, and a pre-print of his case studies here.